Mobsya/thymio-vpl-tutorial/readme.txt

                     Thymio-II Robot
                         and the
                   Aseba/VPL Environment
+                      For Aseba 1.3

            Moti Ben-Ari and other contributors
               (see authors.txt for details)

-    Copyright 2013 by Moti Ben-Ari and other contributors
+    Copyright 2013-15 by Moti Ben-Ari and other contributors

     This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy